myrrlyn/apocrypha.es/priv/archive/1vi0on.md

 A farmer in Eastmarch I spoke to about Hlaalu’s last days said he had only survived because:

-> *“…Just as the Ordinators were about to come for me and my family, there was*
+> …Just as the Ordinators were about to come for me and my family, there was a
-> *a knight in front o’ me.
+> knight in front o’ me.
 Garbed in the House Sadras colours he were.
-And he*
+And he just
-> *just stepped outta nowhere, in between three of those silent, terrifying*
+> stepped outta nowhere, in between three of those silent, terrifying
-> *Ordinators, in their fancy armour.
-He drew his sword and without looking*
+> Ordinators, in their fancy armour.
+He drew his sword and without looking back,
-> *back, he said ‘Run’.”*
+> he said “Run”.
+{:.text-italic}

 This must be considered a part of the cause for House Sadras inheriting the anti-Indoril feud of their Hlaalu forebears.
 For in the coming years, as we